-However old or well used your bike, it’s important to keep it well maintained.
-It helps to ensure your safety, but can also prolong the life of your bikes and give you a smoother ride.
+However old or well-used your bike is, it’s important to keep it well-maintained.
+It helps to ensure your safety, but can also prolong the life of your bike and give you a smoother ride.

 Brought to you with our friends at Halfords, here is our essential guide to keeping your bike on the road.
 And don’t forget to check out our benefits and offers page, with discounts available on bike parts, accessories and servicing!

 - A torque wrench

 If you’re missing anything, you can order it from the bike maintenance section at Halfords.